Chrisae9/chis-website/content/blog/valheim-server.md

 ## Installing Valheim's Dedicated Server Application

-Valheim's developers decided to put an application on the steam store to make running Valheim decicated servers easier.
+Valheim's developers decided to put an application on the steam store to make running Valheim dedicated servers easier.

-To install this on our linux server we need to launch SteamCMD:
+To install this on our Linux server we need to launch SteamCMD:

 `/hdd/steam/steamcmd.sh`